Whole Milk Formula for Babies: Benefits, Ingredients & What to Know

 Whole milk baby formula is a type of infant formula that uses whole cow’s milk as its base rather than skimmed milk or plant-based alternatives, like soy.
 Unlike traditional infant formulas, which often use nonfat milk, whole milk infant formulas retain more of the naturally occurring milk fat that provides unique benefits to infants.

-This inclusion of natural milk fat makes it a preferred choice for parents who want their baby's formula to include natural milk fats, similar to those found in breast milk, thus providing balanced nutrition that supports growth and development.
+This differs from formulas that use nonfat or skim milk, where most of the natural milk fat has been removed, and a larger share of the formula’s fat comes from added oils.
+Whole milk formula should not be confused with regular whole cow’s milk.
+Infant formula is specially formulated to meet babies’ nutritional requirements, while regular cow’s milk should not be used as a replacement for breast milk or infant formula before 12 months.
+The inclusion of natural milk fat makes it a preferred choice for parents who want their baby's formula to include natural milk fats, similar to those found in breast milk, thus providing balanced nutrition that supports growth and development.

 Bobbie's Grass-Fed Whole Milk Infant Formula is a complete nutrition recipe made with grass-fed whole milk from pasture-raised cows.
 It features naturally-occurring Milk Fat Globule Membrane (MFGM) from whole milk, DHA, ARA, and choline to support brain development.